The Pyramid Web Framework, a Pylons project

 Pyramid is a small, fast, down-to-earth, open source Python web framework.
 It makes real-world web application development and deployment more fun, more predictable, and more productive.

-Pyramid is produced by the Pylons Project.
+Pyramid is a project of the Pylons Project.

 Support and Documentation